 You can Prevent Distracted Driving - check out the Leave the Phone Alone campaign.

 The Provincial Government's distracted driving legislation, (Bill 118 and Ontario Regulation 366/09) took effect on October 26, 2009, which made it illegal for drivers to talk, text, type, dial or email using hand-held devices.

-- Drivers found using any hand-held device can face fines of up to $500.
+- Drivers found using any hand-held device can face a fine of $490 and three demerit points.
 Police may also continue to charge a driver with careless driving when not paying full attention to the driving task.
 If convicted of careless driving, a driver will automatically receive six demerit points, fines up to $1000 and a possible jail term of six months.
-In some cases, a driver's license may be suspended for up to two years.
+In some cases, a driver's licence may be suspended for up to two years.
 This is one of Ontario's toughest rules of the road.

 - Just looking away from the road for two seconds doubles a driver's odds for being involved in a collision.

 A study by the University of Carolina Highway Safety Research Center found there are different distractions for different age groups:

 - Younger drivers are more likely to get distracted by changing or surfing through their music